superfly/docs/flyctl/cmd/flyctl_monitor.md

-# _flyctl monitor_

-Monitor deployments

-### About

 Monitor application deployments and other activities.
-Use --verbose/-v to get details of every instance .
+Use `--verbose/-v` to get details of every instance .
 Control-C to stop output.

-### Usage
+## Usage

 ~~~
 flyctl monitor [flags]
 ~~~

-### Options
+## Options

 ~~~
   -a, --app string      App name to operate on